iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 # How to Utilize the Performance Tests

-## To run a performance test with electron
+## To run a performance test with electron:

 * Run the command "npm run start:electron".

-## To run a performance test on a web browser
+## To run a performance test on a web browser:

 * Run the command "npm run start:web" to just run the backend.
 Then, go to a web browser and go to the site http:\\\\localhost:3000 to start the test.
 * Run the command "npm run test:chrome" to run the backend and automatically bring up a Google Chrome browser window to start the test.
 This will also automatically kill **ALL** Google Chrome browser windows once the test has completed.
 * Run the command "npm run test:edge" to run the backend and automatically bring up an Edge browser window to start the test.
 This will also automatically kill **ALL** Edge browser windows once the test has completed.
 * Run the command "npm run test:firefox" to run the backend and automatically bring up a FireFox browser window to start the test.
 This will also automatically kill **ALL** FireFox browser windows once the test has completed.

-## Options available for a performance test run
+## Options available for a performance test run:

 These options will work for running with electron or for a browser (though specifying a specific browser when running with electron will have no effect).
 Always use a double backslash when specifying a file path.
 All of these options can be specified in any order, and you can use any number of these options.
 For example, to specify everything, your command could look like this: "npm run start:web chrome d:\\\\develop\\\\testConfig.json c:\\\\performanceOutput\\\\".